NoEndsNoGains/End-Of-Conflict/OVERVIEW.md

 <img width="1024" height="1024" alt="image" src="https://github.com/user-attachments/assets/3e13fcec-8252-48f9-ab9b-581664417dc5" />

 The five stages of the framework within the framework is not a checklist.
-It's not a checklist.
-It is loops.
+It is loops with each stage producing provisional outputs subject to continues updates as new information emerges.

 If you are a party, you are in conflict, regardless whether you chose it or not.
 And if you are in conflict, one way or another you are acting.
 The only relevant question is whether your action is informed or blind.